-The immunisation subsidy (IMMS) is for general practitioners who administer vaccines to eligible patients and submit claims to Sector Services under the Section 88 Advice Notice for general practitioners, PHO agreement or other approved agreement for Immunisation services.
+The immunisation subsidy (IMMS) is for general practitioners who administer vaccines to eligible patients and submit claims to Sector Operations under the Section 88 Advice Notice for general practitioners, PHO agreement or other approved agreement for Immunisation services.

 Can I submit an Immunisation claim and a General Medical Service (GMS) claim for the same patient and same date of service?

 Both services may be claimed but only if a full consultation was undertaken with the patient.
-If the only service provided was an immunisation, then a General Medical Service claim should not be submitted to Sector Services.
+If the only service provided was an immunisation, then a General Medical Service claim should not be submitted to Sector Operations.

 To start claiming electronically you will need to contact a Practice Management System (PMS) vendor.